syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/MasterDetailsView.md

 Private Sub SfDataGrid_ColumnResizing(ByVal sender As Object, ByVal e As ColumnResizingEventArgs)
     Dim grid = TryCast(sender, SfDataGrid)
-    ' For detailsview grid, sender will be RootDataGrid.
+    ' For DetailsView grid, sender will be RootDataGrid.
 So need to get OriginalSender If TypeOf e.OriginalSender Is DetailsViewDataGrid Then
         grid = TryCast(e.OriginalSender, SfDataGrid)
     End If